Gliophorus laetus

 Gliophorus laetus is a species of agaric fungus in the family Hygrophoraceae.
 Originally described as new to science by Christian Hendrik Persoon in 1800, it was transferred to the genus Gliophorus in 1958.

+The orangish cap is convex-to-flat, slimy, and 1-3 cm wide.
+The stem is 2.5-8.5 cm long.
+The flesh is whitish.
+The spore print is white.
+It can resemble G. perplexus.

+It can be found on moist ground in North America.
 It is considered edible, but of little interest.